Contact Us

 The philosophy of Kenthurst Preschool is reflected in our logo’s tree, which represents what has made us special and unique since 1967.

-• The tree of knowledge and education.
-We are a community of learners guided by the National Quality Framework and the Early Years Learning Framework, national standards which underpin the professionalism of our early childhood staff.
+o We are a community of learners guided by the National Quality Framework, the Early Years Learning Framework and Education and Care Services National Law and Regulations.
+The Code of Ethics underpins the professionalism of our staff.

-• The opportunity to reflect and appreciate the past and to be inspired to dream and plan for the future of the preschool, our children, families and staff.
+The opportunity to reflect and appreciate the past and to be inspired to dream and plan for the future of the preschool, creating opportunities for all voices to be heard.

 The heart canopy reflects how we welcome, care and nurture all involved in the preschool; a place where children, families and staff are at the “heart” of all decisions made.

-The colours of the hands on the canopy represent our openness and respect for diversity, and the bright lively colours tell us that Kenthurst Preschool is a vibrant and happy place to be, where the spirit of each child is valued.
-The hands remind us that the preschool exists for its children and that children learn best through play to become social, confident and capable learners.
+The colours of the hands on the canopy represent our openness and respect for diversity, cultures and inclusion.
+The bright lively colours show that Kenthurst Preschool is a vibrant and happy place to be, where the spirit of each child is valued.
+The hands remind us that the preschool exists for its children and that children learn best through play to become social, confident, inquisitive, and capable learners.

-The trunk and branches of the tree illustrate the importance of strong and stable management, where the parents and staff work collaboratively to ensure the best outcomes for the preschool.
+The trunk and branches of the tree illustrate the importance of strong and stable governance, where the parents and staff work collaboratively to ensure the best outcomes for the preschool.

 Kenthurst Library Institute HallKenthurst Preschool History